-23.5.
-Merit Salary Increases / Bonuses.
-For fiscal year 2013-2014, the amount allocated for recurring merit salary increases shall be 1.7% distributed into the categories outlined below.
+23.5 Merit Salary Increases / Bonuses.
+For fiscal year 2013-2014, the amount allocated for recurring merit salary increases was 1.7% distributed as outlined below.
+For fiscal year 2014-2015, the amount allocated for recurring merit salary increases was 1.75% distributed as outlined below.